Tarot Runes I Ching Stichomancy Contact

 Yang (New)

-The things most apparent, those above and in front, are embodied by the upper trigram Chen (Thunder), which is transforming into Ken (Mountain).
-As part of this process, movement, initiative, and action are giving way to stillness and obstruction.
+The things most apparent, those above and in front, are embodied by the upper trigram Tui (Lake), which is transforming into K'un (Earth).
+As part of this process, joy, pleasure, and attraction are giving way to docility and receptivity.

-The things least apparent, those below and behind, are embodied by the lower trigram K'un (Earth), which is transforming into Chen (Thunder).
-As part of this process, docility and receptivity are giving way to movement, initiative, and action.
+The things least apparent, those below and behind, are embodied by the lower trigram Li (Fire), which represents brightness and warmth.